Net Worth

 Lightful Angel Investment

 In February 2018, Franchitti participated in a £4 million ($5.4 million) funding round for the business Lightful.
 The UK-based software company, founded in 2014, provides a social media and customer relationship management platform for charities and nonprofits.
-Its tools are designed to help these organisations manage social channels, tell stories more effectively, and improve digital fundraising and supporter engagement.
+Its tools are designed to help these organizations manage social channels, tell stories more effectively, and improve digital fundraising and supporter engagement.

 The funding round was an early-stage growth round to help expand its services in the UK and internationally.
 The £4 million ($5.4 million) investment was split among a mix of high-net-worth individuals and investors, including Pink Floyd drummer Nick Mason and philanthropist Annika Small.
 As of today, it’s believed that Lightful is Franchitti’s sole Angel investment.